 - Carrying a weapon during the event (real or imitation)

 Threats to a third party fall into the same category.
 This occurs when the complainant is coerced through threats of bodily harm to a third party.
 For example, if the accused threatens to a harm friend or family member should the complainant not comply.

 Causing bodily harm to achieve or force a sexual act is covered under the same charges.
 As well as being party to the offence with another person.

 Sexual Assault With a Weapon Penalties

-If a firearm is used during the commission of an offence of a sexual nature the mandatory minimum sentence is 5 years in jail.
+If a firearm is used during the commission of an offence of a sexual nature and the criminal code prescribes a mandatory minimum sentence is 5 years in jail.
 If a weapon other than a firearm is used the minimum sentence of 4 years.
 The maximum sentence is 14 years for any offender found guilty of using a weapon during a sexual offence.

 *Subsequent offences are only taken into account within 10 years after the previous conviction.